gridsome/gridsome.org/docs/pages.md

 ```

 ## Dynamic pages
 Dynamic pages is used for client-side routing.
+For example:

 - `/account/$user.vue` creates a dynamic `/account/:user` url with access to **$route.param.user**.

-This will generate a `acccount/user.html` file that all dynamic routes should do a 200 redirect to.
+At build time this will generate a `acccount/user.html` file that all dynamic routes should do a 200 redirect to.
 You can do this automatically for Netlify and Zeit with plugins.

 Route param can be accessed inside the dynamic page and used to for example fetch data form external APIs on client-side.
 ```html